 Awareness is the first step.
 Helping the patient get screened for nutritional status is important.
 If the individual is malnourished or at risk, getting help to improve the person’s nutrition is critical, especially if the person has a medical condition that could lead to hospitalization.
 The more well-nourished a patient is going in to the hospital, the better the outcome and the less likely they’ll be readmitted.

-The Malnutrition Quality Improvement Initiative has published a guide to help professionals and laypeople recognize the possible symptoms of malnutrition, including fat loss, muscle wastage, and dehydration.
+The Malnutrition Quality Improvement Initiative has published a guide to help professionals and laypeople recognize the possible symptoms of malnutrition, including fat loss, muscle wastage, and dehydration.5

 Determining the patient’s nutrition options is the next step.
 Start by learning what type of nutritional support – education, nutrition counseling, or even home delivered meals after a hospital stay -- they have through their health insurance provider.

-A recent study showed home delivered, medically tailored meals for patients at nutritional risk reduced visits to the emergency room by 72 percent, hospital readmissions by 52 percent, and overall healthcare costs by 40 percent.
+A recent study showed home delivered, medically tailored meals for patients at nutritional risk reduced visits to the emergency room by 72%, hospital readmissions by 52%, and overall health care costs by 40%.6

-Mom’s Meals is committed to improving the health and wellness of all populations and supporting access to proper nutrition for health equity.
-Click here to learn more.
+Learn more about Mom’s Meals and our commitment to improving the health and wellness of all populations and supporting access to proper nutrition for health equity.
+With 60+ delicious meals options and nine condition-specific menus, we make eating better convenient with nationwide direct to home delivery.

 3. Kaiser MJ, et al. J Am Geriatr Soc.
 2010;58(9):1734-1738.